Products and Services

 No matter who you are, what you do, or where you come from, you’ll feel proud to work here.

 Why choose us?

 Research and consultancy

 Exams and tests

 As well as submitting papers to refereed academic journals and making presentations at conferences, seminars and symposia, we share the latest findings of our research with the wider language assessment community through our own publications.

-Studies in Language Testing (SiLT) is a series of academic volumes – edited by Dr Michael Milanovic and Prof Cyril Weir, and published jointly by Cambridge English Language Assessment and Cambridge University Press.
+Studies in Language Testing (SiLT) is a series of academic volumes edited by Professor Lynda Taylor and Dr Nick Saville, and published jointly by Cambridge English and Cambridge University Press.
 The series examines important issues and new developments in language testing that are relevant to test users, developers and researchers.

 English Profile is a collaborative programme designed to enhance the learning, teaching and assessment of English worldwide.
 Its aim is to create a ‘profile’ or set of Reference Level Descriptions for English linked to the Common European Framework (CEFR).
 These volumes summarise the latest research from the programme.

-Research Notes is published quarterly, and reports on matters relating to research, test development and validation within Cambridge English Language Assessment.
+Research Notes reports on matters relating to research, test development and validation within Cambridge English and elsewhere.

 Grade statistics give the average percentages in each grade for all sessions of a particular exam by country or territory.
 This information helps researchers understand how our exams perform and is helpful to teachers who want to understand how students perform in a test in their country or region.